artursnikitakoblinecs/luminor-home-task/README.md

 ## Generating Allure Report

-- Generate and View Allure Report (once tests have been executed at least once) using command
+- Generate and View Allure Report (once tests have been executed at least once) using Command Prompt command
     ```sh
-    ./gradlew allureServe
+    gradlew allureServe
     ```